 "In case their weapons were out, and if we would have had to use force, they were discussing whether or not those guys would have to go kamikaze," she said, meaning some pilots were considering risking their own lives by using their planes to stop hijacked jetliners.
 "It was scary, when you thought about the possibility of them having to do that."

 There Was a Moment of Hope for Flight 93

 While all of the crashes were shocking, Rountree said that, for her, United 93 was the saddest.
 They had been trying to find the plane on radar and had called the FAA to get an updated position.

 "They said, 'It's down,' and we were thinking it landed," Rountree remembered.
-But when they asked for landing confirmation, the info was clarified -- it crashed.
-"For us, you had that glimmer of hope, and then... ."
+But when they asked for landing confirmation, the information was clarified -- it crashed.
+"For us, you had that glimmer of hope, and then ..."